Texas sex trafficking victim, 15, takes her own life; family demands justice

 Rivera has urged the community to come together and ask the city council to tear down abandoned "drug houses" where she said Letty was found.

-Houston Police Department Vice Division Commander Jim Dale has called for Letty's case to be reopened.
+Following her death, Houston Police Department Vice Division Commander Jim Dale has called for the case to be reopened.

 CLICK HERE FOR THE FOX NEWS APP